rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 Welcome to the Trusted Data Agent (TDA) REST API.
 This API provides a programmatic interface to interact with the agent's powerful data analysis and querying capabilities.

 The API is designed around an **asynchronous task-based architecture**.
 This pattern is ideal for handling potentially long-running agent processes in a robust and scalable way.
 Instead of holding a connection open while the agent works, you initiate a task and then poll a status endpoint to get progress updates and the final result.
+You can also cancel a running task if needed.

 This document provides a comprehensive guide to all available endpoints and data models.